clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 complete turnarounds with M1...
 This basically broke all number crunching software on macs, and the world is slow to catch up.

 Several Clojure developers started exploring high performance computing on Apple, but didn't get too far; it's LOTS of functionality.
-So, having Neandeathal support Apple would enable several Clojure data processing communities to leapfrog the whole milestone and concentrate on more high-level tasks.
+So, having Neandeathal support Apple would enable several Clojure data processing communities to leapfrog the whole milestone and concentrate on more high-level tasks.  <br>

 ---